ScottishRose/BarkstaCamProfile/README.md

 ###Inspiration

-Thank you for Bark and Co for the inspiration for this project.
-Find out more about the company by visiting [bark.co]
+Thank you to Bark and Co for the inspiration for this project.
+Find out more about the company by visiting (bark.co)